This post may contain affiliate links. Please read our disclosure policy.

 Ingredients needed

-• For the rub: We’re coating the salmon in an easy mix of olive oil, honey, garlic powder, salt, and cayenne pepper.
-It’s the perfect sweet and savory combination.
+• For the rub: I coated the salmon with a simple mix of olive oil, honey, garlic powder, salt, and cayenne pepper.
+It’s the perfect sweet-and-savory combination.

 • Asparagus: The vegetable in this bowl is asparagus seasoned with minced garlic, olive oil, and salt & pepper.